yjshen/db-paper-catalog/README.md

 VLDB13:Microsoft SQL Server’s Integrated Database Approach for Modern Applications and Hardware

-VLDb13:Flexible Query Processor on FPGAs
+VLDB13:Flexible Query Processor on FPGAs

 VLDB13:OmniDB: Towards Portable and Efficient Query Processing on Parallel CPU/GPU Architectures

 VLDB13:Why it is time for a HyPE: A Hybrid Query Processing Engine for Efficient GPU Coprocessing in DBMS

+SIGMOD13:Query Processing on Smart SSDs: Opportunities and Challenges

 ICDE13:Efficient Many-Core Query Execution in Main Memory Column-Stores